openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

   + 3) If instruction is a RET and RAS (Return Address Stack) returns a valid address and RET has already been consummed by instruction queue.
 Else RET is considered as a control flow instruction but next PC is not predicted.
 A mispredict wil be generated.

   Then the PC gen informs the Fetch stage that it performed a prediction on the PC. *In CV32A6-step1, Branch Prediction is simplified: no information is stored in BTB, BHT and RAS.
-JALR and branch instructions are not considered as control flow instruction and will generates mispredict [TO BE COMPLETE for RET instruction case].*
+JALR, branch and RET instructions are not considered as control flow instruction and will generates mispredict.*

 * **Default:** PC + 4 is fetched.
 PC Gen always fetches on a word boundary (32-bit).
 Compressed instructions are handled by fetch stage.